 To make the Processes even more flexible and powerful, Kovair ALM platform has provision to define rules consisting of Condition and Action for entry and exit of every node.
 The rule definition is similar to the Policy Engine described earlier in this whitepaper.
 A typical example of this feature is: Notify the Project Manager at Exit of every step in the Release Process (so that he knows exactly what is happening for a Release).

 10. Automatic Layout

 One of the most useful features of the Process Designer is its ability to automatically do the layout of nodes.
 This smart tool can be used to focus on selected items as well as on the complete drawing.
 Rarely does one need to reposition nodes after the automatic layout has been done.
 This is a life-saver especially when designing large complex processes.

 11. Online Documentation

 Another useful feature of the Process Designer is the documentation of a Process along with the functional design.
 It is not necessary to create a separate MS Visio like drawing to document a complex process.
-To aid in the documentation, Kovair ALM Studio provides tools like Text Label and URL connected to any node or connector (Static Text and Multi Row/Column Table), thereby generating documentation on the fly.
+To aid in the documentation, Kovair ALM provides tools like Text Label and URL connected to any node or connector (Static Text and Multi Row/Column Table), thereby generating documentation on the fly.